shauryashrivastava/Planetary-Defence/README.md

 3. _frequencyplomb.py_ is used to get the PSD of the lightcurve data from python's LombScargle implementation.

 4. _reconstructed.m_ uses PSD of the light curve to reconstruct a cleaner simpler version of the light curves, with less high frequency components.

+The lightcurves are included in the lightcurve package and can also be accessed from the competition portal.